expede/minimal-spanning-merkle-tree/README.md

     d --> e
 ```

 There are two basic strategies that take advantage of inlining: duplication and spanning trees.
-When inlinig is not used, the strategy is a form of tabling ([CAR] files and blockstores), and are included here for completeness.
+When inlining is not used, the strategy is a form of tabling ([CAR] files and blockstores), and are included here for completeness.

 | Representation        | Inlining Strategy   | Space | Traversal                      | Typical Implementation      |
 |-----------------------|---------------------|-------|--------------------------------|-----------------------------|